 Pandemic Unemployment Assistance is a cash benefit to individuals not typically covered regular Unemployment Insurance (UI) benefits, but who have lost employment due to the COVID-19 crisis.
 It is a temporary program that is currently extended through March 14, 2021, unless the U.S. Congress enacts new legislation.

 The minimum PUA benefit amount is $182 per week and the maximum payment amount is $504 per week.
 The minimum PUA benefit rate is calculated differently from the regular UI benefit and is based on 50% of the average weekly benefit amount in New York.
 For minimum and maximum benefit amounts under regular UI, refer to Cash Benefits, Unemployment Insurance Benefits, Description of Unemployment Insurance Benefits, Benefit Amount.

 Claimants who believe they are entitled to a higher benefit may provide additional wage information to the DOL and request a Reconsideration, refer to Cash Benefits, Unemployment Insurance Benefits, Advocacy and Appeals, Requesting a Reconsideration – Incorrect Earnings Information.
 The DOL will consider whether to increase their benefit amount.

 LENGTH OF PUA BENEFITS

-Note 2: PUA recipients are not entitled to the Pandemic Emergency Unemployment Compensation or NYS’ Extended Benefits, which are available to regular UI claimants.
+PUA recipients are not entitled to the Pandemic Emergency Unemployment Compensation or NYS’ Extended Benefits, which extends the length of time of unemployment benefits.
+Both these benefits are only available to regular UI claimants.
 For a description of both, see below, Pandemic Emergency Unemployment Compensation and Extended Benefits".

 FREQUENCY OF BENEFIT